-There are important partnerships within NSF programs and other oceanographic institutions.
-EarthScope is an Earth science program using geological and geophysical techniques to explore the structure and evolution of the North American continent and underlying mantle.
-This program compliments observations from the OOI's RCA spanning the Juan de Fuca tectonic plate and overlying water column.
-Key sites focus on the Cascadia Margin where the downgoing Juan de Fuca Plate causes deformation and earthquake rupture along the Cascadia Subduction Zone.
-Both programs contribute data to the Incorporated Research Institutions for Seismology (IRIS) database that partners with the Pacific Northwest Seismic Network (PNSN).
-The National Ecological Observatory Network (NEON) uses distributed sensors to provide highquality information on interactions between land, freshwater, life, and climate across a continent that can tie into OOI's observations.
-Proposals are now pending with the International Ocean Discovery Program (IODP) to establish several new cabled, corked, and instrumented observatories on Axial Seamount and across the Cascadia Margin and subduction zone.
-The proposed continuous, downhole measurements would provide new insights into the hydrogeology of the ocean crust, the subseafloor biosphere, and deformation across the subduction zone off Oregon.
-In addition, the Monterey Accelerated Research System (MARS)
+There are important partnerships within NSF operational procedures for the OOI and the ocean programs and other oceanographic institutions. science community in general.
+EarthScope is an Earth science program using The mission agencies, National Oceanographic geological and geophysical techniques to explore the structure and evolution of the North and Atmospheric Administration (NOAA) and the National Aeronautics and Space Administration American continent and underlying mantle.
+(NASA), have partnerships with the OOI in a This program compliments observations from number of ways.
+NOAA is the lead agency for the the OOI's RCA spanning the Juan de Fuca U.S. Integrated Ocean Observing System (IOOS), tectonic plate and overlying water column.
+Key which was designed to provide coordinated ocean sites focus on the Cascadia Margin where the data products for decision makers from federal, downgoing Juan de Fuca Plate causes deformation regional, state, local, and private groups in support and earthquake rupture along the Cascadia Subduction Zone.
+Both programs contribute data of societal and national goals.
+The research-driven OOI is NSF's contribution to IOOS, and supports to the Incorporated Research Institutions for IOOS through the development of novel platforms Seismology (IRIS) database that partners with the Pacific Northwest Seismic Network (PNSN). and instruments, Best Practices, data assimilation and data management techniques, as well as by The National Ecological Observatory Network advancing understanding of ocean phenomena, (NEON) uses distributed sensors to provide highwhich are critical to accurate predictions and quality information on interactions between land, forecasts that are important to society.
+OOI freshwater, life, and climate across a continent that collaborates with the IOOS' Regional Associations can tie into OOI's observations.
+Proposals are now where arrays are co-located [e.g., Northwest pending with the International Ocean Discovery Association of Networked Ocean Observing Program (IODP) to establish several new cabled, Systems (NANOOS); Northeastern Regional corked, and instrumented observatories on Axial Seamount and across the Cascadia Margin Association of Coastal Ocean Observing Systems (NERACOOS)].
+The OOI also contributes glider and subduction zone.
+The proposed continuous, data to NOAA's IOOS glider Data Assembly downhole measurements would provide new Center (DAC) and surface meteorological data insights into the hydrogeology of the ocean crust, to the National Data Buoy Center (NDBC). the subseafloor biosphere, and deformation across There are plans to contribute pH, pCO, and the subduction zone off Oregon.
+In addition, the related data to the Global Ocean Acidification Monterey Accelerated Research System (MARS)

 cabled test bed was constructed by the Monterey Bay Aquarium Research Institute (MBARI).
-MARS serves as a test bed for instruments and operational procedures for the OOI and the ocean science community in general.
+MARS serves as a test bed for instruments and